In this post, you’ll find practical tips on how to transition into self employment and a look into what you can expect from entrepreneurship.

 Unfortunately, to transition into self employment is not as easy as flicking a switch.
-The financial reality is, that if you are employed full time, it probably means that you need that steady income to support yourself.
+The financial reality is that if you are employed full-time, it probably means that you need that steady income to support yourself.
 When you run your own business there’s no ceiling on the money you can generate, but there are also no security or guarantees.

 Have a plan

 Where can you find these magical people?
 Just log onto a computer.
-Search Facebook Groups, participate in a Twitter Party, Google to find forums in your niche, or join your local Tuesdays Together chapter.
+Search Facebook Groups, participate in a Twitter Chat, Google to find forums in your niche, or join your local Tuesdays Together chapter.
 It’s okay that you don’t have your own business yet.
 We all have to start somewhere, and most entrepreneurs never forget that.

 Become an expert